adnguyen/Notebooks_and_Protocols/2017_notebook.md

 ### Page 120: 2017-08-28.
 Calibrating Li-cors (measures co2)

 THe li-cors need to be calibrated to make sure the readings for co2 are right.
 The hahn lab has 2, which are stacked together (6262 and 7000).
 The 6262 cant be hooked up to the computer, but the 7000 one can.
+Calibrate once a month usually.

 ![](https://user-images.githubusercontent.com/4654474/29782343-3d8a4d36-8bea-11e7-843a-a52b2e8440c6.JPG)